-Yesterday we ran a workshop to 30 business owners and HR professionals on the HR implications of the GDPR.
+We recently ran a workshop to 30 business owners and HR professionals on the HR implications of the GDPR.

 Our perception was that unless you had been living under a rock for the last 12 months, everyone knew what the basics of GDPR are, and it was just a case of refining the info in order to understand what needed to be done in different businesses.
 This wasn’t necessarily the case.
 Most in the room had heard of GDPR, but the common theme was that they knew it was coming, but really didn’t know how it affected their business – or how on earth to get started!

 Our job was to educate on the HR implications of the GDPR, and our friends over at LMS Group came along to educate on the IT side, but the implications are much wider reaching than this.

 “So what can I do?”, I hear you cry.

 Well here are our top tips to get you started on your journey to become GDPR compliant ahead of the 25th May, 2018 deadline.

 - Understand the basics